xerta555/Detach-Files/repo/README.md

 #### Q: How to "attach" again an app who is previously "hidden" ?

-A:  Just comment again the app name in the detach.txt file or delete the corresponding package name in the detach.custom file and wait some minutes/hours.
-Or you can remove Play Store's app data, but you will lose your Play Store update history.
+A:  Just comment again the app name or the corresponding package name in the `/sdcard/detach.txt` file and wait some minutes/hours.
+Or you can remove Play Store's app data, but you will lose your Play Store update and search history.

 #### Q: What does this module do?
 Does it touch the system partition ?